nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 1) Execute the read function on Etherscan.
     - Done for Censure, Azimuth, and a few other contracts.
     - Click on the Contract Tab -> READ, and interact with the contract live.
     - **Note:** Reads on the Ethereum network are free, only WRITES require gas.
 So a .js library can just query an ETH node, and pull the data you want.

 2) If Comets have no Azimuth PKI entry, how do they work?
 DO they just relay through the UF list of known galaxies after Metamorphasis?
+    -  Quite simply, a comet will use a galaxy as a hub, and try to send messages to different ships.
+On a key exchange, the comet will self-attest, and a modified comet entry will be put in the `peer-state` structure.
+    - As the comet exists and interacts for longer and longer, it appears in the state of other ships around the network.
+When a comet dies, it is not forgotten.
+    - Other Notes:
+        - Comets can't spawn moons.
+        - The network keys given to them are kept for their lifespan.

 3)  For Moons and Comets, they are not even powers of two because of the "superior points".
 Investigate the carevouts of the bands more carefully:
     - Lets do this exercise for Moons, as it is a smaller band.